fifkebab/fifkebab/README.md

-Hello!
-My name is Fiona, I am currently a student studying Computer Science and Mathematics <3 My passion lies in the intersection of technology and healthcare, where innovation meets the imperative to enhance lives.
+hello :3 im fiona, i'm currently a student studying computer science and maths <3 i hope to get into medical technology in the future <3

-I hope to help people all over the world, and make sure everyone has a chance.
+i want to help people all over the world through medical technology. i have some projects planned that ill just update here or smth. still learning how to do all this shit :P